Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 From public to private, for mind, body and spirit

 After 10 years in law enforcement, Bazile had achieved a major milestone: master peace officer, one of the highest proficiency certifications available to her.
-But because Bazile had entered law enforcement later in life — and only gotten her bachelor’s degree after entering public service — she found herself reaching a plateau.
-Other officers who had entered the field earlier were given seniority, hindering Bazile’s own career advancement.
+But because Bazile had entered law enforcement early in life (at 21 years old) and had only gotten her bachelor’s degree after entering public service, she found herself reaching a plateau.
+Other officers who had been in the field longer were given seniority, hindering Bazile’s own career advancement.

 Not content to call this her peak, Bazile began looking for opportunities to join the private sector.
 It wasn’t easy to say goodbye to public service, though.
 “I sacrificed many years for others,” Bazile says.